cengage/react-magma/.changeset/fix-stories-files.md

 'react-magma-dom': patch
 ---

-fix(.srories.): Remove `.stories.` files from the production bundle.
+chore: Remove `.stories.` files from the production bundle.